Close

 The Crucial Invitation Letter

 This document deserves special attention.
-Your Kenyan business contact must provide a formal invitation on company letterhead that includes:
+Your Kenyan business contact must provide a formal invitation on company letterhead from the sponsoring company located in Kenya who you'll be working for or with during your stay.

-- Exact dates of visit and proposed activities
+• Exact dates of visit and proposed activities with daily schedule where applicable

-- Contact person details with direct phone numbers
+• Contact person details with direct phone numbers and email addresses

 Quick Scenario: Fatima, an Abu Dhabi-based textile importer, received a generic invitation letter that simply stated "business discussions."
 Her application was rejected.
-After obtaining a detailed letter specifying "sourcing opportunities for cotton fabric suppliers, scheduled meetings at Nairobi Textile Hub, dates March 15-22, 2025," her second application sailed through in three days.
+After obtaining a detailed letter specifying "sourcing opportunities for cotton fabric suppliers, scheduled meetings at Nairobi Textile Hub with daily agenda including supplier visits on March 15-17 and contract negotiations on March 18-22, 2026," her second application sailed through in three days.

 The Application Process: Step-by-Step Walkthrough